kohltastrophe/flux/docs/guide/developer-tools.md

 }
 ```

+Leave `controls`{luau} empty for a static preview, or populate it to drive the component from the panel (see [Adding controls](#adding-controls) below).

 ### Flipbook

-[Flipbook](https://github.com/flipbook-labs/flipbook) is an actively maintained storybook with controls and native support for React, Fusion, and Roact.
-The story table is the same shape; its mount target is `props.container`{luau}:
+[Flipbook](https://github.com/flipbook-labs/flipbook) is an actively maintained storybook with a controls panel and native support for React, Fusion, and Roact.
+Its story is a table whose `story`{luau} function mounts into `props.container`{lua} and returns the cleanup:

 ```luau
 -- Counter.story.luau